iainbx/hangman/README.md

 1. Try the endpoints by visiting the Google APIs Explorer, [localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer).

 ##Game Description
-Start a new game by calling the new_game endpoint with a user name.
+Start a new game by calling the `new_game` endpoint with a user name.
 A new user will be created by the endpoint if needed.
-The endpoint will return a guesssed_word value, which is the same length as the word to be guessed, but filled with underscores.
+The endpoint will return a `guesssed_word` value, which is the same length as the word to be guessed, but filled with underscores.
 A clue for the word to be guessed is also returned.
 Guess a letter in the word
-by calling the make_move endpoint with the game's urlsafe key, returned from new_game.
-If you guessed correctly the guessed_word property will be updated to show the guessed letters in their correct positions.
+by calling the `make_move` endpoint with the game's urlsafe key, returned from `new_game`.
+If you guessed correctly the `guessed_word` property will be updated to show the guessed letters in their correct positions.
-If you guessed incorrectly, the attempts_remaining property will be decremented.
+If you guessed incorrectly, the `attempts_remaining` property will be decremented.
 Keep guessing until you guess the word or run out of attempts remaining.
-If you guess the word, your score will be increased, and you can retrieve another word to be guessed by calling the next_level endpoint with the game key.
-You can then call make_move again to guess letters.
+If you guess the word, your score will be increased, and you can retrieve another word to be guessed by calling the `next_level` endpoint with the game key.
+You can then call `make_move` again to guess letters.
 The game is over when you run out of attempts remaining.

 ##Endpoints
  - **new_game**